datascientest-fastAPI-project-group-25/fastAPI-project-infra/PLAM.md

 5. **GitHub Authentication Error**:
    - Verify GitHub token has appropriate permissions
    - Check GitHub organization and repository names

+6. **Terraform for_each Error**:
+   - Error message: "The 'for_each' map includes keys derived from resource attributes that cannot be determined until apply"
+   - This occurs when Terraform can't determine the keys for a `for_each` map during the planning phase
+   - Solutions:
+     - Use the `-target` approach to first apply only the resources that the `for_each` depends on
+     - Define static keys in your map and place dynamic values only in the map values
+     - Use conditional creation with `count` instead of `for_each` for simpler cases
+     - Modify the module source code to use a different approach (if possible)

 ## Next Steps: GitHub Actions and OIDC Integration